 There is a great mini golf course available in City Park known as City Putt.
 This location actually has two different courses and a total of 36 holes to play.

-Not only are tickets affordable at less than $10 per person, but City Putt is open until 10 pm from Tue - Thur and midnight on Friday & Saturday, making this an excellent nighttime activity as well.
+Not only are tickets affordable at $8 for children (4-12) and $10 per adult, but City Putt is open until 10 pm Wednesday - Sunday, making this an excellent nighttime activity as well.

 For more details, please check our post about City Park.